NjuChenlab/DeepER/README.md

 `img_window/`                  : This file stores each indicator graph during the operation of the model, including loss function, accuracy rate, PR curve, etc.

-### step4.Predict the genome-wide R-loops (The output result is the probability value of each base predicted to be R-loop)
+### step4.
+Predict the genome-wide R-loops (The output result is the probability value of each base predicted to be R-loop)

 Warning: Note that when running the following code, make sure that the `config.py` file contains `checkpoint='./Checkpoints_window/' + name_modle + '/best_model.pth'` and `is_train = None`.